schliffen/cracking-the-coding-interview/README.md

 This enables me to focus on the solutions, without having to re-write boilerplate code each time.
 I could have used STL containers, and I do so, in a few places, where my own containers didn't cut it.
 But since writing a container can come up in an interview, I thought it would be a good exercise.

+Please note that all the containers, and solutions are test driven, and that I aimed to get as close to 100% coverage as I could.

 ## Building

 Please build using qmake.